BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 !enc(194)

 Pick up the hidden *Lemonade* and *Exp.
 Candy XL* on the east side.
 To the west, hidden are *2 Green Shards*.
 A man to the left of the tall central building will give you an *HP Up*.
 A bit down and left from here is a hidden *Max Repel* as well as *Exp.
 Candy L*.
-Pick up the *Revival Herb*, then continue east to get a hidden *Grass Gem*, *Muscle Wing*, *Red Shard*, and *Love Ball*.
+Pick up the *Revival Herb*, then continue east to get a hidden *Grass Gem*, *Muscle Feather*, *Red Shard*, and *Love Ball*.
 A *Synthetic Seed* is in the southeast corner.

 !battle(["Drake and Sherry",:COOLCOUPLE1,0], "City Field")